jnnl/mappoints/README.md

 This project consists of two main parts: the API backend implementation and a web client.

+_DISCLAIMER: this is an old unmaintained course project work on REST and shouldn't be used for anything serious._

 ## API

 The API backend is implemented with [Django REST framework](https://www.django-rest-framework.org/).